ldderrick/gost-s3uploader/README.md

 1. Creates folders in C://data to transfer files.
 2. Creates an AWS config file in C://Users/%USERPROFILE%/.aws. ***(See example config file below)***
-3. Logs into AWS GOST Prod Env with 'analyst' profile.
+3. Logs into AWS GOST with 'analyst' profile.
 4. Transfers file to S3://gost-internal-upload.

 # **Requirements**